httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 # Security Considerations

 The upload resource URL is the identifier used for modifying the upload.
 Without further protection of this URL, an attacker may obtain information about an upload, append data to it, or cancel it.
 To prevent this, the server SHOULD ensure that only authorized clients can access the upload resource.
 In addition, the upload resource URL SHOULD be generated in such a way that makes it hard to be guessed by unauthorized clients.

+Servers or intermediaries may inspect header fields and request content to detect and filter out unwanted requests.
+However, with resumable uploads the contents of a file may be split up across multiple requests, which can circumvent or limit the effectiveness of these detection mechanisms.
+To prevent this, servers and intermediaries wishing to perform content scanning SHOULD be aware of resumable uploads and consider that a file may be split into multiple requests.
+Alternatively, they SHOULD perform detection once the upload is complete and the full file has been received.

 # IANA Considerations